 One thing our coursework stresses is that you have to understand how people think, and the cultures that they’re coming from, if you’re going to lead them.
 Add to that our amazingly international student body, and you realize that at Yale SOM, we’re learning how to become leaders for global business and society.

-It is simply amazing being part of a class of 63 people from more than 30 different cultures.
+It is simply amazing being part of a class of 63 people from so many different cultures.
 I’ve learned about cultures that I couldn’t come into contact with in any other way.
 We call ourselves the “MAM fam,” and the connections that we have are great.
 Even though we’re all from different countries and cultures, we’ve learned how to bridge our differences, so that we can relate and talk to each other.

 During my first month, I felt overwhelmed by my classmates’ many accomplishments.
 Everybody here has done very impressive things before coming to Yale.
 But I’ve found that being surrounded by the best people is helping me become the best version of myself.